1 Affordable tuition and low living expenses

 #5 Learn skills for a global career

-Swedish universities focus on helping you lean skills that you will need to succeed in a global career.
+Swedish universities focus on helping you learn skills that you will need to succeed in a global career.
 Specifically, these universities foster creativity along with other in-demand skills such as how to combine theory and practice, and how to navigate complex uncertain situations.

 Sweden has a long and proud history of academic excellence.
 Despite its relatively small population, it’s home to some of the world’s best universities.
 The entire Swedish higher education system is ranked as one of the best in the world.
 Several Swedish universities are ranked by the Times Higher Education and the Academic Ranking of World Universities as being among the world’s best.